 These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
-I'm using all of these links to better understand how the space is testing their APIs, going beyond just monitoring and understand the details of each request and response.13 Jun 2017
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.16 Nov 2017

 I love what the folks over at USAFacts have done with their effort to educate everyone regarding how the US works (or doesn’t).
 I commend Steve Ballmer for the money he’s put into the project and the obviously huge amount of work they have put into making some pretty complex things understandable.
 However, I just have one critique: I wish they had an API, accompanied with a more sophisticated sharing and embeddable approach to publishing the wealth of valuable information contained within the site.